LinSangM/lean-coffee/README.md

 ## Before you start

-Git clone the repository and run npm install in the civet-v2 folder.
+Git clone the repository and run npm install in the root folder.

 This is app is a labatory idea, it is not complete yet..
 If you like it, check out the to do list and have fun!